berkeley-scf/r-bootcamp-fall-2022/README.md

 Note that our ability to troubleshoot R or RStudio installed directly on your machine is limited (particularly in Windows).
 We'll try to help, but if we run into roadblocks, we'll direct you to the browser option.

-## Course Discussion and Questions
+## Course Discussion

 Please ask questions both during the presentations and during the breakout sessions.

 - Questions can be asked to the presenter or to the circulating bootcamp assistants.
 - We'll have an online discussion forum through Ed Discussion for online discussion and answering questions during (and before) the bootcamp.

+## Logistical Questions

-If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.
+If you need to contact us directly with an administrative question, you can email r-bootcamp@lists.berkeley.edu.